An Outbreak of Peace

 The book.
 The history.
 The programs.
 The discoveries.

 This book for all ages is an invitation to speak in your strongest voice.
-It tells of Cassie and her friends asking their town to vote to declare an outbreak of peace.
+It tells the story of Cassie and her friends asking their town to vote to declare an outbreak of peace.

 This novel received the Olive Branch Award for outstanding book of the year on world peace.